 Situated in the heart of St Mawes, Idle Rocks has a mouth-watering menu and a beautiful south facing pub garden with gorgeous views across the water.
 The menu celebrates Cornwall, with a focus on local suppliers and seasonal flavours.

 The Boathouse, Portscatho

 Nestled in The Square in the heart of Portscatho, The Boathouse offers fresh, local produce and is a great place to visit for breakfast, lunch, dinner or simply coffee and cake.

-The Roseland can be accessed via car or ferry.
-There are a number of ferries you can take – The St Mawes Ferry provides a regular pedestrian ferry link from St Mawes to Falmouth and Enterprise Boats runs trips from Falmouth to Trelissick, Malpas and Truro.
-You can also catch the Place Ferry which will take you from St Mawes to Place, and is a great way to explore St Anthony Head and the many walks in that area.
-And don’t forget to take a trip on the iconic King Harry Ferry which connects the Roseland to Feock, Truro and Falmouth.
+The Roseland can be accessed via car or ferry and there are a number of ferries you can take.
+The St Mawes Ferry provides a regular pedestrian ferry link from St Mawes to Falmouth, while Enterprise Boats runs trips from Falmouth to Trelissick, Malpas and Truro.
+You can also catch the Place Ferry, which will take you from St Mawes to Place, and is a great way to explore St Anthony Head and the many walks in that area.
+And don’t forget to take a trip on the iconic King Harry Ferry, which connects the Roseland to Feock, Truro and Falmouth.
 Departing every 20 minutes from each side, the ferry runs 7 days a week and takes you across the beautiful Fal River.